psteitz/text-classification/README.md

 Fine-tuning an mnli classifier means fine-tuning the mnli model's inference task.
 Training records for this task have premise, hypothesis, and label keys.
 * premise is the text to classify.
-* hypothesis is a statement like "This text is about <class>." where <class> is the classification text
+* hypothesis is a statement like "This text is about <class>." where <class> is the classification text.
 * label is 0, 1 or 2 where 0 means contradiction, 1 means neutral and 2 means entailment
 Classification examples can be used as fine-tuning input data, but they need to be augmented with training records that are neutral and / or contradiction examples.
 The training data has to be at least a little bit balanced across the labels.